Tod River Dam: Reservoir use

-Status

-The catchment yield for the Tod River is estimated to be 11 gigalitres per annum, though this can reduce significantly during periods of drought.
+The catchment yield for the Tod River is estimated to be 11 GL per annum, though this can reduce significantly during periods of drought.

-While for some years up to 3,000 ML/year of water was extracted from the reservoir for potable use, negligible water has been extracted since 2001-2002.
-Reasons for the change include increasing salinity and concerns about the levels of agricultural chemicals in the reservoir.
-The reservoir has been retained as a ‘contingency' water supply measure since that time.
+For some years up to 3000 ML of potable water was extracted annually from the reservoir.
+However, negligible water was extracted since 2001–2002.
+Some of the reasons for the change included increasing salinity and concerns about the levels of agricultural chemicals in the reservoir.
+The reservoir was retained as a ‘contingency' water supply measure since that time.

 In April 2011, the Department for Water listed three possible options for the future use of the Tod Reservoir.
 They were: